5 Advanced Open Source Investigation Techniques

 • Easy to use visualisation capabilities

-An intelligent automation platform makes it possible to automate time-consuming processes while still leaving experienced investigators in charge. augmenting, rather than replacing, human decision-making.
+Platforms like Videris make it possible to automate time-consuming processes while still leaving experienced investigators in charge, augmenting, rather than replacing, human decision-making.

 Examples of this could be:

-• A bank is investigating a customer’s source of funds, it is vital that the investigator doesn’t reveal that this investigation is taking place.
+• A bank is investigating a customer’s source of funds.
+It is vital that the investigator doesn’t reveal that this investigation is taking place to avoid reputational damage.

-• If a government investigator is carrying out an organised crime investigation, they must take extra precautions to ensure that none of the suspects at the centre of the investigation are tipped off.
+• A government investigator is carrying out an organised crime investigation.
+They must take extra precautions to ensure that none of the suspects at the centre of the investigation are tipped off.

 New call-to-action